 At the staff level, expectations are mastery of the technical programs we use to serve our clients, a fundamental understanding of and ability to assist in audit & assurance engagements, and ability to prepare basic individual and business tax returns, and represent the firm in a manner consistent with BSB values.

-A Manager is expected to plan, execute, and complete both attest and non-attest engagements in a wide variety of industries and manage those engagements to budget.
+A manager is expected to plan, execute, and complete both attest and non-attest engagements in a wide variety of industries and manage those engagements to budget.
+A manager will be knowledgeable in all areas of tax preparation, and will be expected to review returns prepared by staff for partner’s signature.
 They will also recruit, manage, mentor, and train staff, seniors, and supervisors, in addition to assessing their performance on an on-going basis and for yearly reviews.
 Managers will also coordinate with partners and senior managers on client proposals and business development.